suraj1633/Duumviri_implementation_cns_project/README.md

 URL entropy captures a **complementary property**: the URL of such a beacon will contain session identifiers and user hashes that make it structurally distinct from any CDN resource URL.
 The combination of both signal types makes the model more robust.

+---

+# Note

+After pulling the docker container, you need to follow these steps to run changed code:

+1. Copy changed_eval.py and changed_pagedelta.py.
+2. Paste these files in corresponding files present in your docker container.
+3. Then run the command "".

+---

 ## ThankYou